 Dracula parrots: what are they and do they feed on blood?

-With a gothic sartorial elegance worthy of a Transylvanian count, it’s not hard to see how the Dracula parrot got its name.
+With a gothic sartorial elegance worthy of a Transylvanian count, it’s not hard to see how the Dracula got its name.

 Even the swept-back hairstyle fits the bill.
 If it could talk (and there seems to be no indication that it can), it would surely be parroting “I varna drinka your blard” rather than “pieces of eight”.

-What do Dracula parrots eat?
+What do Dracula eat?

 But the Dracula parrot is no vampire.
 It does, though, have very specific tastes.
 It’s a frugivore, and a very fussy one, feeding on just a few particular species of fig.